Bridge

 At a rent of £4 10s John Lewis is occupying a cottage garden and beer shop with land of 1 acre 2 rood and 37 perches.

-In 1851 John Lewis is 48 and a woodcutter born Goytre, Elizabeth is 40, and 6 children.
-Brook on this census was called Ty Will Morgan.
+In 1851 John Lewis is 48, a woodcutter born Goytre, Elizabeth is 40, their children are William 21, John 17, both are woodcutters, Eliza 10, Martha 7, Sarah 5, Mary 1 and Johne Lewis’s brother -in law -Daniel Williams, all the family were born ion Goytrey.
+Brook cottage on this census was called Ty Will Morgan.

 The 1861 census for parts of the parish is missing and Brook Cottage is not listed.

-1871 census sees a new tenant, James Cobner who is aged 55 and a carpenter living with Martha 18, Mary 8, James 7 and Thomas 4.
+1871 census sees a new tenant, James Cobner who is 55, a carpenter living with him is Martha 18, Mary 8, James 7 and Thomas 4.
 He is married to Cathleen, who on the 18th July 1878 on the order of Col. Henry Byrde is sent to the Abergavenny Asylum suffering from melancholia.

 Ownership of Brook changed by 1889 when the tithe update says Alex Edgar is the owner and Samuel Twissel is the occupier, this fits with the 1891 census as Samuel is a widower aged 59 and living at Brook with his daughter Edith 19.